camsim99/MovieListActivity/README.md

-# Project 2 - *Name of App Here*
+# Project 2 - Lates Movie Listings (LML)

-**Latest Movie Listings (LML)** shows the latest movies currently playing in theaters.
+**LML** shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

 Time spent: **12ish** hours spent in total